 Do Not Buy The Best House in the Neighborhood

 You’ve been house-hunting and you’ve found it – the perfect property aka The One!

-It’s got the perfect amount of bedrooms, the ideal size, you love the architecture, it has an immaculate garden, the best swimming pool, a great site, perfect everything!
+It’s got the perfect amount of bedrooms, the ideal size, you love the architecture, it has an immaculate garden, the largest swimming pool, a great site, perfect everything!

 So what if the price is higher than every other house in the neighborhood?!

-This kind of opportunity only comes along once in a blue moon, so you should snap it up!
+This kind of opportunity only comes along once in a blue moon, so snap it up!

 Wrong!
 Wrong!
 Wrong!